Soumyabrata/Soumyabrata.github.io/research.md

 -->

 # Research
-My research interests lie primarily in statistical image processing, remote sensing, pattern recognition, and machine learning.
-I am currently working on using deep-learning techniques for effective image- and video- analysis in consumer videos.
+My research interests lie primarily in image- and signal- processing, machine learning, remote sensing and deep learning.
+I am interested in using these expertise in solving problems related to digital multimedia, and earth and atmospheric sciences.

 <br />
-Following are a few of my research projects:
+I am currently working (or have worked) on several related research projects.

 ## [Cloud Imaging](https://soumyabrata.github.io/cloud/)
 In this project, we develop low-cost, high resolution, ground-based sky cameras for imaging the sky scene.
 These cameras capture continuous stream of images, which are essential to learn cloud dynamics and understand various atmospheric events.
 We devise state-of-the-art image segmentation and image classification algorithms that computes automated cloud coverage data, recognizes cloud types and estimates the cloud-base height.